 One of the most direct routes to a leadership role in nursing is to pursue a BSN to MSN program.
 It will equip you with the extra skills and knowledge you need to apply for more senior positions in nursing care that allow scope for changing and influencing healthcare strategies and policy.

-Of course, if you’re already working as a nurse, then you certainly have a full schedule and will most likely be wondering how you can add studying to your hectic timetable.
+Of course, if you’re already working as a nurse, you certainly have a full schedule and will most likely wonder how to add studying to your hectic timetable.
 One of the most convenient ways of furthering your career path through study is to opt for an online course.
 The online Master of Science in Nursing (MSN) – Nurse Practitioner program offered by Wilkes University could be your answer.

-With online self-directed study and coursework it’s a great solution for busy nurses who have a thirst for achievement and are also competent when it comes to organizing their own schedules.
+Online self-directed study and coursework are a great solution for busy nurses who thirst for achievement and are competent when organizing their schedules.

-The course also includes clinical placements, so you get to experience real-life scenarios to enhance your knowledge and understanding.
-You will be supported through these with the help of a support team who are on hand to identify placements and ensure that they meet the stringent academic standards required at this level of study.
+The course also includes clinical placements, so you can experience real-life scenarios to enhance your knowledge and understanding.
+A support team is on hand to identify placements and ensure that they meet the stringent academic standards required at this level of study.

 With a strong emphasis on advanced clinical skills and improving patient outcomes through best practice, this course is ideal for anyone with a special interest in diversity and inclusivity in nursing practice.
-Know that you can achieve your qualification in as little as two years, which means you can get immersed in a career pathway you truly believe in in as short a time as possible!
+Know that you can achieve your qualification in as little as two years to get immersed in a career pathway you truly believe in as soon as possible!

 Shaping healthcare for a better future

 Having not just an awareness but a deep understanding of diversity and inclusivity issues is essential to ensure a future-proofed healthcare system that reflects our communities.
-As their role is at the very heart of healthcare, nurses are ideally placed to progress systems, policies, and delivery to ensure that diversity and inclusivity issues are addressed.
+As their role is at the heart of healthcare, nurses are ideally placed to progress systems, policies, and delivery to address diversity and inclusivity issues.
 One of the ways they can achieve this is by embarking on further study, for example, a Master of Science in Nursing program, to learn the skills and gain the confidence to enhance their practice and take on leadership roles.